-The test results for full- and semi-Lagrangian schemes are compared in Fig. 2b with predictions of an explicit first-order upwind scheme that uses finite differences to represent the gradients in the Eulerian spectral energy balance [Eq.
-(1)].
-The finite-difference scheme was implemented on a frequency (f)-direction (θ) grid, taking advantage of the fact that f is conserved.
-On an alongshore uniform shelf, Eq.
-(1) reduces to an advection equation in three dimensions: x, θ , and t.
-To keep the Courant numbers, in both x and θ space, below 0.6, Δx and Δt were reduced to 0.25 km and 15 s, respectively.
-Results indicate that the semi-Lagrangian schemes, even the most diffusive N = 1 scheme, give less numerical diffusion than the first-order finitedifference scheme.
-In contrast to the semi-Lagrangian schemes, the finite-difference scheme does not account for wave refraction on subgrid scales (in space and directions) and thus introduces numerical errors in regions with significant depth changes over a grid cell.
-The associated strong diffusion is evident in the steeper shelfbreak and inner-shelf regions in Fig. 2b.
-The numerical results of the finite-difference scheme converge to the analytical result only if both Δx and $\Delta \theta$ are reduced, and the required resolution, of the order of 100 m and 0.1°, makes applications to realistic twodimensional cases prohibitively expensive.
-The directional resolution $\Delta \theta = 5^{\circ}$ used here is already 3 times smaller than what is generally used in operational models, while a spatial resolution Δx of the order of 1 km is a typical value for shallow-water applications.
+The test results for full and semi-Lagrangian schemes are compared in figure 2b with predictions of an explicit first-order upwind scheme, that uses finite differences to represent the gradients in the Eulerian spectral energy balance equation (1).
+The finite difference scheme was implemented on a frequency (f)-direction (θ) grid, taking advantage of the fact that f is conserved.
+On an alongshore uniform shelf eq.
+(1) reduces to an advection equation in three dimensions x, θ , and t.
+In order to keep the Courant numbers, in both x and θ space, below 0.6, Δx and Δt were reduced to 0.25 km and 15 s.
+Results indicate that the semi-Lagrangian schemes, even the most diffusive N = 1 scheme, give less numerical diffusion than the firstorder finite difference scheme.
+In contrast to the semi-Lagrangian schemes, the finite-difference scheme does not account for wave refraction on subgrid scales (in space and directions), and thus introduces numerical errors in regions with significant depth changes over a grid cell.
+The associated strong diffusion is evident in the steeper shelf break and inner shelf regions in figure 2b.
+The numerical results of the finite-difference scheme converge to the analytical result only if both Δx and $\Delta \theta$ are reduced, and the required resolution, of the order of 100 m and 0.1° makes applications to realistic two-dimensional cases prohibitively expensive.
+The directional resolution $\Delta \theta = 5^{\circ}$ used here is already three times smaller that what is generally used in operational models, while a spatial resolution Δx of the order of 1 km is a typical value for shallow-water applications.

-The same test case was repeated using a more realistic cross-shelf bottom profile, taken from surveys of the actual North Carolina shelf, just south of the entrance to the Chesapeake Bay (Fig. 3a).
+The same test case was repeated using a more realistic cross-shelf bottom profile, taken from surveys of the actual North Carolina shelf, just south of the entrance to the Chesapeake Bay (figure 3a).
 This more irregular topography causes stronger refraction that further enhances the artificial directional smoothing of the numerical schemes.
-The upwind finite-difference scheme yields the largest errors, overpredicting σ{θ} by a factor of 2-3 across most of the shelf (Fig. 3b).
-The N =1 semi-Lagrangian schemes typically overpredict σ{θ} by 40%-60%, and these errors are reduced to less than 20% for the multistep N = 4 scheme.
+The upwind finite-difference scheme yields the largest errors, overpredicting σ{θ} by a factor 2-3 across most of the shelf (figure 3b).
+The N = 1 semi-Lagrangian schemes typically overpredict σ{θ} by 40-60%, and these errors are reduced to less than 20% for the multi-step N = 4 scheme.

-b.
-Physical and numerical diffusion in a SHOWEX hindcast
+3.2 Physical and numerical diffusion in a SHOWEX hindcast

-Model tests for an alongshore uniform shelf show that numerical diffusion caused by the directional discretization of the wave spectrum can broaden artificially the directional spectra predicted by wave models.
+Model tests for an along-shore uniform shelf show that numerical diffusion caused by the directional discretization of the wave spectrum can broaden artificially the directional spectra predicted by wave models.
 For realistic bidimensional bathymetry, physical processes, in particular refraction and scattering of waves by the bottom topography, may also broaden directional wave spectra across the shelf.
-The importance of controlling numerical diffusion in a realistic setting with natural physical diffusion is investigated here by comparing different numerical schemes in hindcasts of observed swell evolution across the North Carolina continental shelf.
-During SHOWEX, a cross-shelf transect of six surface-following Datawell Directional Waverider buoys was deployed from September to December 1999.
-Data from three buoys, X1, X4, and X6, in 20-, 33-, and 193-m depth, respectively, are used here (Fig. 4).
-A description of the experiment, data processing, and hindcast procedure is given by Ardhuin (2001) and Ardhuin et al. (2003b).
-Wave measurements were also available from permanent instruments, including pitch-and-roll buoy 44014, maintained by the National Data Buoy Center (NDBC) in 49-m depth, and an array of pressure gauges in 8-m depth (8M in Fig. 4) at the U.S. Army Corps of Engineers Field Research Facility (FRF) in Duck, North Carolina.
+The importance of controlling numerical diffusion in a realistic setting with natural physical diffusion is investigated here by comparing different numerical schemes in hindcasts of observed swell evolution across the North-Carolina continental shelf.
+During the SHOaling Waves EXperiment (SHOWEX), a cross-shelf transect of six surfacefollowing Datawell Directional Waverider buoys was deployed from September to December, 1999.
+Data from three buoys X1, X4, and X6, in 20, 33 and 193 m depth, respectively, are used here (figure 4).
+A description of the experiment, data processing and hindcast procedure is given by Ardhuin et al. (2003a).
+Wave measurements were also available from permanent instruments, including pitch-and-roll buoy 44014, maintained by the National Data Buoy Center (NDBC) in 49 m depth, and an array of pressure gauges in 8 m depth (8M in figure 4) at the U.S. Army Corps of Engineers Field Research Facility (FRF) in Duck, North Carolina.